 Transport activity is closely linked to the economic cycle, albeit more cyclical.
 FRE’s express package business experienced significant volume and price pressure through 2009 due to the global financial crisis, however, this turned around in 2010.
 Since then, volumes have continued to recover slowly and the pricing environment has stabilised, underpinning the company’s earnings recovery.
 Information management’s more defensive recurring revenue streams cushion the group’s earnings from the inherent cyclicality of the express package business.

-FRE is a well-managed company with a quality franchise that is difficult for a competitor to replicate.
+FRE is a well managed company with a quality franchise that is difficult for a competitor to replicate.
 FRE’s service is embedded in the supply chain of its customers and this has enabled it to develop strong customer relationships and brand loyalty.
 The industry structure is relatively stable.
 FRE’s largest competitor is owned by NZ Post; in aggregate the two largest players have around 80% market share.
 While FRE is exposed the domestic economic cycle, we note that growth should be supported by the longer term structural increase in e-commerce.
 As online shopping grows, so will the volumes of packages needing to be shipped – this should be supportive for FRE given the NZ market structure, assuming ongoing rational behavior from its key competitor.

 Risks to FRE include; 1) economic downturn, 2) increased competition, and 3) acquisition risk.